apicraft-dev/apicraft-rails/README.md

   # an error if any $ref references in your OpenAPI
   # document are invalid, ensuring that all references
   # are correctly defined and resolved.
+  # Defaults to true
   config.strict_reference_validation = true

+  config.headers = {
+    # The name of the header used to control
+    # the response code of the mock
+    # Defaults to Apicraft-ResponseCode
+    response_code: "Apicraft-ResponseCode",

+    # The name of the header to introspect the API.
+    # Defaults to Apicraft-Introspect
+    introspect: "Apicraft-Introspect"
+  }
 end
 ```